carolinelavergne/POC_VS/SETUP.md

 3 - Go to http://localhost:8080/view/all/job/pocvscodecypresscucumber/ and launch a build

 4 - Open the build and click on "console output"
-=> you can see the build execution with tests :
+=> You can see the build execution with tests :

 ![cucumber](https://bitbucket.org/automationteamaltea/pocvscodecypresscucumber/raw/master/images/console.png)

 5 - Open the build and click on "Cucumber Report"
-=> you can see a visual report :
+=> You can see a visual report :

 ![cucumber](https://bitbucket.org/automationteamaltea/pocvscodecypresscucumber/raw/master/images/cucumber-report.png)